archive-of-now/archive-of-now.github.io/_trinity/trinity-effect.md

 ---
+sort_index: 2
 title: "The Trinity Effect"
 excerpt: |
-   An examination of the Trinity Effect: how entropy, scarcity, and recursion generate stable attractors in living systems and human societies.
+   An examination of the Trinity Effect: how a minimal triadic structure produces recurring macro-patterns in ecosystems and human systems.
 ---
-# **The Trinity Effect**

 *First-order emergence in a world shaped by Universe’s Trinity.*